The text of Macbeth as it appears in successive editions of Shakespeare’s collected works.

 Not having seen the ‘Little Quarto Shakespeare’, I cannot say what new adjustments were made for this edition.

 Macbeth edited by John Dover Wilson for Cambridge University Press (1947).
 Copied from Wright’s edition (1892), but with extensive alterations, many of which are gratuitous.
 They belong in the prompt-book for some particular production of the play; they do not belong here.
 I have reproduced some of the typographical eccentricities with which Wilson indulged himself, but not all of them.
 Passages which I have printed bold are passages which he put between inverted commas (to denote that they were copied from the first folio’s stage-directions).
-Passages which I have printed pink are passages which he put between square brackets (to denote that he thought them spurious – as do I).
+Passages which I have printed pink are passages which he put between square brackets (to denote that he thought them spurious).

 Macbeth edited by Kenneth Muir (1951), the first volume in the second series of ‘Arden Shakespeare’ editions.
 Copied from the first edition.
 There are numerous adjustments, some of which look as if they might have been made by the publishers’ copy editor; but the ones which signify were Muir’s.
 He thought it something to be proud of that his text was ‘closer to that of the First Folio than any since the seventeenth century’ (xv).
 All in all, a fussy piece of work, not as carefully executed as it should have been.